Erik-jpg/Fit-hub/README.md

+## This is Unit 18 NoSQL Homework: Workout Tracker, A.K.A.
+The Fit Hub.
 This repository was started for the serverless functions project but has now been repurposed for Homework 18: Workout Tracker.
 Criteria:
 create Mongo db Atlas, use Mongoose schema, handle routes with Express and deploy with Heroku.